Cryptorcheck/SoSolidity/README_EN.md

 [中文目录](./README.md)

-Relearn the details of Solidity.
-Welcome everyone to learn and exchange together ~
+Relearning the details of Solidity is aimed at identifying and filling in any gaps.
+Welcome everyone to learn and exchange ideas together ~

 ### Catalog
 - [Basic](./01_Basic/)